coreanq/serial_scope/README.md

 # serial_scope
- - serial port data to scope
+ - uart data to scope (like oscilloscope)

 ## Development Environment
  - Qt 5.15.2
- - baudrate 3Mbps ( Must H/W Support this baudrate)
+ - baudrate 3Mbps ( H/W should support this baudrate)
    ( I use FT2232h with this project )